sirpaulmcd/sirpaulmcd.github.io/_drafts/Complexity.md

 Space complexity uses a fairly similar technique, although easier to grasp.
 It accounts for the total number of values stored in memory.
 For example, an array that stores n values will need O(n) space.
 Functionally, this means that the required storage space increases linearly with increased array size.
 Similarly, a 2D array of size n-by-n would require O(n*n) or O(n<sup>2</sup>) space.

 Note that stack space required for recursive calls must also be accounted for.
+More examples will be discussed in the Data Structures section.

 ## What next?

-Now that you have a basic understanding of the underlying theory, it's time to dive into the [specifics of Big O notation]().
+Now that you have a basic understanding of the underlying theory, it's time to dive into the specifics of [Big O notation]().